 Previous droughts in Suffolk have particularly affected the groundwater-dominated Hartismere supply area, most recently in 1997/98 when a headroom deficit determined in the supply demand balance was confirmed by the need for tankering.
 However, the headroom situation was addressed through the development of an additional groundwater source and treatment works at Hartismere Borehole 1 to provide additional resources in the zone.
 In addition, a large number of network improvements have been made to improve security of supply within the supply area.

-The following potential drought measures have been identified as viable drought actions to obtain additional water for the Suffolk Resource Zones, some of which would require a drought permit or drought order.
+Nevertheless, the Hartismere WRZ now has little headroom and so the following potential drought measures have been identified as viable drought actions, some of which would require a drought permit or drought order.